Canadians can apply to renew their passports online beginning this fall

 Starting in the fall, Canadians with simple passport renewals will be able to apply online and upload the necessary documents and passport photo on a secure government website, Immigration Minister Sean Fraser said.

-He made the announcement at an event to unveil a new design for Canada's passport, which includes updated security features and colourful new pages -- and removes some references to key moments in Canada's history.
+He made the announcement at an event to unveil a new design for Canada's passport, which includes updated security features and colourful new pages.

+[The new design for Canada's passport has updated security features and colourful new pages that include seasonal art that changes when viewed under ultraviolet light.]

 "The federal government is going to continue to work to improve our services and security for Canadians.
 This passport update is one of the many efforts that is going to improve travel and security," Fraser said at a press conference at the Ottawa International Airport.